Felixburton7/Google-Cloud-Datastore-Node.js-Websocket-Flutter/README.md

 ---

-# Flutter Node.js Google Datastore Project
+# Flutter Node.js Google Cloud Datastore Project

 ## Overview

-This project integrates a Flutter application with a Node.js backend using Google Cloud Datastore for data storage and WebSockets for real-time communication.
+This project integrates a Flutter application with a Node.js backend using Google Cloud Datastore for data storage, set up in Google console and WebSockets for real-time communication.
 The Flutter app manages state using the BLoC (Business Logic Component) pattern, while the Node.js server handles data persistence and WebSocket connections.

 ## Features